Why do we not push for getting everyone everywhere all on the same level first?

 There is NOTHING that “The Rich” can do to prevent Chinese workers from creating labor unions and demanding better wages.
 Just like they did in the United States.
 Just like they did in England before that.
 Just like they can do in Vietnam or in India during their competition with China.

-Development takes a while.
+Development takes time.
 But it is driven relentlessly by capitalism, which requires concentrations of wealth in the hands of the most productive and innovative and ambitious people.

 Today has the lowest amount of poverty in the history of the world.